 “It’s dead, Tony.
 It won’t run on a 64-bit version of Windows.
 Do you have a PC in the house that has the 32-bit version of Windows?”

-“No. They’ve all been upgraded to Windows 8.1.
+“No. They’ve all been upgraded to the 64-bit version of Windows 8.1.
 What about at your house?”
 I asked.

 “No, bummer.
 My laptop and the PC in my dad’s office are both 64-bit.”